learn-academy-2022-charlie/database-challenges/database-challenges-stephen-jb-nic.md

 Subqueries: WITH
 Of the countries with the top 10 gnp, which has the smallest population?
 (HINT: Canada)

+ WITH highest_gnp AS
+(SELECT name, gnp, population

+FROM country
+WHERE population > 0
+AND gnp > 0
+ORDER by gnp DESC
+LIMIT 10)
+SELECT name, population, gnp
+FROM highest_gnp
+ORDER BY population ASC
+LIMIT 1

 Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

+WITH least_population AS (
+SELECT name, population, surfacearea
+FROM country
+WHERE population != 0
+ORDER BY population ASC
+LIMIT 10
+)
+SELECT name, population, surfacearea
+FROM least_population
+ORDER BY surfacearea DESC
+LIMIT 1

 Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
 (HINT: North America)

+SELECT region, AVG(gnp)
+FROM country
+GROUP BY region
+ORDER BY AVG(gnp) DESC
+LIMIT 1

 Who is the most influential head of state measured by surface area?
 (HINT: Elisabeth II)

+SELECT headofstate, COUNT(surfacearea)
+FROM country
+GROUP BY headofstate
+ORDER BY COUNT(surfacearea) DESC
+LIMIT 1

 What is the average life expectancy for all continents?

+SELECT continent, AVG(lifeexpectancy)
+FROM country
+GROUP BY continent
+ORDER BY AVG(lifeexpectancy)

 What are the most common forms of government?
 (HINT: use count(\*))

+SELECT governmentform, COUNT(*)
+FROM country
+GROUP BY governmentform
+ORDER BY count DESC
+LIMIT 1

 How many countries are in North America?